 And so started day two of our Kelimutu adventure.

 This was a truly awe-inspiring day.
-We hiked up Kelimutu, watched the sunset and learned all about the important role the volcano has played in the customs and traditions of the local communities.
+We hiked up Kelimutu, watched the sunrise and learned all about the important role the volcano has played in the customs and traditions of the local communities.
 Then, over the next couple of days, we visited surrounding villages where homes and traditions have barely changed over hundreds of years.

 In my previous blog called Kelimutu: A Breathtaking Indonesia Volcano and Its People, I discuss how we travelled to the remote Kelimutu volcano on the island of Flores in Indonesia and where we stayed.
 This was a fascinating part of our adventure.
 When you have a moment, I would highly recommend that you take a quick peak at it to get a fuller sense of our surroundings.

 In short, we were in some of most stunning lush landscape that I have ever seen.
 Rolling green hills and mountains flowed into river valleys with barely a house to be seen.

 Against this beauty, was a lot of poverty.
 Ramshackle homes were scattered here and there along the road.
 Electricity and plumbing were lacking in most places.
 Children were barefoot and dirty.

 Nevertheless, everyone was kind, generous with their time and their stories, and usually had huge smiles.

 Amongst this beauty and poverty, we stayed at a lovely hotel, Kelimutu Crater Lakes Ecolodge, an incredible find in an isolated part of Indonesia.
 A full review of this lodge is provided in the earlier blog.